MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-performance-and-limit-improvements.md

 In Excel M365 version 2002 monthly channel or later, Excel's [RealTimeData (RTD) function](https://docs.microsoft.com/office/troubleshoot/excel/set-up-realtimedata-function?WT.mc_id=email) is much faster than Excel 2010 calculating  data in the spreadsheet.
 The underlying reason is that it is now thread-safe and can be executed on all concurrent threads of [Multithreaded recalculation (MTR)](https://docs.microsoft.com/office/client-developer/excel/multithreaded-recalculation-in-excel) when calculating.

-For example simulating 125,000 RTD updates for stock topics like "Last Price", "Ask", "Bid" to calculate values like "Trade Volume", "Market Value", "Trade Gain/Loss" etc. in 500,0000 cells in all, took 47 seconds using Excel 2010 and only 7 seconds using Excel O365 2002, on the same hardware.
+For example simulating 125,000 RTD updates for stock topics like "Last Price", "Ask", "Bid" to calculate values like "Trade Volume", "Market Value", "Trade Gain/Loss" etc. in 500,0000 cells in all, took 47 seconds using Excel 2010 and only 7 seconds using Excel M365 Version 2002, on the same hardware.

 ## VLOOKUP, HLOOKUP, MATCH improvements